504

 SMTP Error 504: Command Parameter Not Implemented

-Hard Bounce Medium Severity Protocol RFC 5321
+Permanent failure Medium severity Protocol RFC 5321

+SMTP Error 504 means “Command Parameter Not Implemented.”
 The SMTP command is supported but the specific parameter or extension used is not implemented by the receiving server.
 This commonly occurs with unsupported authentication mechanisms or encoding parameters.

 SMTP code 504 indicates the server supports the command but not the specific parameter or argument you used.
 This is most commonly seen with the AUTH command when your server requests an authentication mechanism (like CRAM-MD5 or NTLM) that the receiving server does not support.